GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 The oxd software package includes the `oxd-server` and the `oxd-https-extension`.

 The `oxd-server` is designed to work as a standalone service daemon via sockets.
 By default, applications must connect to the `oxd-server` via `localhost`.
-With the `oxd-https-extension` enabled, applications can also call your `oxd-server` over the web using `HTTPS`.
+With the `oxd-https-extension` enabled, applications can call your `oxd-server` over the web via `HTTPS`.

-To get started using oxd, follow these steps:
+Follow these steps to get started:

 **Step 1**: [Sign up](https://oxd.gluu.org) on the oxd website to obtain your oxd license and $50 credit.